Blog Corner Image

 Humanity is in advanced ecological overshoot

-In this paper we forcefully recommend priority actions and resource allocation to avert the worst of the climate and nature emergencies, two of the most pressing symptoms of overshoot, and lead society into a future of greater wellbeing and wisdom.
+This science-based document forcefully recommends priority actions and resource allocation to avert the worst of the climate and nature emergencies, two of the most pressing symptoms of overshoot, and lead society into a future of greater well-being and wisdom.
 Humanity has begun the social, economic, political and technological initiatives needed for this transformation.
 Now, massive upscaling and acceleration of these actions and collaborations are essential before irreversible tipping points are crossed in the coming decade.
 We still can overcome significant societal, political and economic barriers of our own making.

 #science#leaders#power#opportunity#film#help#solutions#climateemergency#planetaryovershoot#biodiversitycrisis#futureleadership#futurecivilizationScientists Warning Europe🌱 Will SaundersEDMUND GEMMELL